Nonlocal Gagliardo-Nirenberg-Sobolev type inequality: Poincar e-Sobolev inequality

-In fact, letting $r\to \infty$, one can check that the uniform estimate in \eqref{eq:fractional-unif} implies the Gagliardo-Nirenberg-Sobolev inequality given in Theorem \ref{thm:gagliardo-sobolev}.
-More generally, we prove that the uniform Poincar\'e-Sobolev inequality on balls implies the nonlocal Gagliardo-Nirenberg-Sobolev inequality. \begin{theorem} Let $\nu \in L^1(\R^d, 1\land |h|^p\d h)$ be nonnegative and let $\phi(t)= 1/w^{-1}(1/t)$ be defined as in Theorem \ref{thm:main-result2}, with $w(r)= (r\nu^{\#}(r))^{1/p}$.
-Assume there is a universal constant $\Theta>0$ such that for all balls $B\subset \R^d$, the following Poincar\'e-Sobolev inequality holds true,
+where $B_r= B(0, r)$, $r>0$ is any ball and $C>0$ in \eqref{eq:fractional-unif} is independent on $r>0$.
+Letting $r\to \infty$, one verifies that the uniform estimate in \eqref{eq:fractional-unif} implies the Gagliardo-Nirenberg-Sobolev inequality given in Theorem \ref{thm:gagliardo-sobolev}.
+More generally the next result infers that the uniform Poincar\'{e}-Sobolev inequality on balls with respect to $\phi$ implies the nonlocal Gagliardo-Nirenberg-Sobolev inequality. \end{remark} \begin{theorem} Let $\nu \in L^1(\R^d, 1\land |h|^p)$ be nonnegative and let $\phi(t)= 1/w^{-1}(1/t)$ be defined as in Theorem \ref{thm:main-result2}, with $w(r)= (r\nu^{\#}(r))^{1/p}$.
+Assume there is a universal constant $\Theta>0$ such that for all balls $B\subset \R^d$, the following Poincar\'{e}-Sobolev inequality holds true,

 Then following inequality holds true as well

 \end{theorem}